openSUSE/news-o-o/_posts/2011-09-30-opensuse-pizza-parties-the-geeko-way.markdown

 ### Recipe

-Get your bread maker ready and letâ€™s get started!
+Get your bread maker ready and let’s get started!

 You will need the following ingredients for the dough: